dvnll/pyudbf/README.md

 A python implementation of the UDBF data format.
-The format is e.g. frequently used in Gantner data acquisition systems.
+The format is e.g. frequently used in Gantner Instruments data acquisition systems.

 There are two main modules:
 - UDBFParser implements various classes used to read and parse UDBF data.